Robert Tchenguiz: High street and pub chain investments

-In 2001, the Tchenguiz brothers and Vivian Imerman, supported by a £190 million loan from German investment bank WestLB, backed a 2001 management buyout of distiller Whyte & Mackay (in 2005 they bought remaining interests in the firm before selling the company to India-based United Spirits Limited for £595 million in 2007).
+In 2001, the Tchenguiz brothers and Vivian Imerman, supported by a £190 million loan from German investment bank WestLB, backed a 2001 management buyout of distiller Whyte & Mackay (in 2005, they bought remaining interests in the firm before selling the company to India-based United Spirits Limited for £595 million in 2007).
 Also in 2001, Robert Tchenguiz tabled a £310 million bid for Shell Mex House, a 1930s Art Deco building overlooking the Thames next to London's Savoy Hotel, and in 2003 bid to buy London's Selfridges but later (July 2003) withdrew his offer before launching bids to buy the Pubmaster pub chain and the Odeon cinema chain.
-After selling his Pubmaster stake to Punch Taverns, in 2004 he established the Globe Pub Company and acquired 364 pubs from Spirit Group, in a deal worth £345 million, and also bought the Laurel Pub Company for £150 million.
+After selling his Pubmaster stake to Punch Taverns, in 2004 he established the Globe Pub Company.
+He acquired 364 pubs from Spirit Group, in a deal worth £345 million, and also bought the Laurel Pub Company for £150 million.
 In 2005 he bought the Yates's high street bar group for £200 million and then spent £80 million for 98 pubs from the SFI Group, which operated the Slug and Lettuce chain.
 Also in 2005, he was part of a consortium targeting the Somerfield supermarket chain.

-In 2006, he led a consortium targeting the Mitchells & Butlers pub chain, and while the initial bid was rebuffed, Tchenguiz continued to pursue M&B in 2007 only for M&B management to postpone a proposed property joint venture due to a credit crunch heralding the financial crisis of 2007–08.
+In 2006, he led a consortium targeting the Mitchells & Butlers pub chain.
+While the initial bid was rebuffed, Tchenguiz continued to pursue M&B in 2007 only for M&B management to postpone a proposed property joint venture due to a credit crunch heralding the 2008 financial crisis.
 Deteriorating market conditions saw £225 million wiped off the value of Tchenguiz's investments in a single day in November 2007, and by January 2008, collapsed corporate deals and plunging stock market values were reported to have cut the paper value of three Tchenguiz investments (M&B, supermarket chain Sainsbury's and computer games publisher SCi Entertainment) by over £560m in less than 12 weeks.
 In March 2008, Tchenguiz's Laurel Pub Company collapsed into administration, but around 239 of pubs and restaurants were immediately acquired from the administrators in a deal financed by between £50 million and £60 million of credit provided by Tchenguiz.
 He continued to build his stake in M&B in May 2008, but was reportedly sitting on a hefty loss as M&B shares, once trading at nearly 900 p, had fallen to 344 p.
 In May 2008, Tchenguiz - holding 27% of the company's shares - got M&B agreement to place property interests into a tax-efficient real estate investment trust once credit market conditions were favourable for refinancing.